vfarah-if/react-code-exercise/README.md

 - Download or install [node](https://nodejs.org/en/download/) or use [nvm](https://heynode.com/tutorial/install-nodejs-locally-nvm/)
 - Download and install **[yarn](https://classic.yarnpkg.com/en/)** or convert this using npm and generate a package.lock file
-- Install **[visual studio code](https://code.visualstudio.com/)** as an ide (recommended) and install all react friendly snippets, helpers, linters to make development easier and faster
+- Install **[visual studio code](https://code.visualstudio.com/)** as an ide, recommended, and install all react friendly snippets, helpers, linters to make development easier and faster.
+Choosing frameworks is important for repetitive tasks, "don't be a plumber"

 | Command                    | **Description**                                              |
 | -------------------------- | ------------------------------------------------------------ |